Moinkhan15-03-2004/demo-delta4/README.md

 # demo-delta4
-This is Demo of Delta of Git&amp; Github
+This is Demo of Delta of Git&amp; Github.